- 19.7–25.2 in

 - Helpless and covered in down.

 - Meyer, K. D. 1995.
 Swallow-tailed Kite (Elanoides forficatus).
-In The Birds of North America, No. 138 (A. Poole and F. Gill, eds.).
-The Academy of Natural Sciences, Philadelphia, and The American Ornithologists' Union, Washington, D.C.
+In The Birds of North America Online, No. 138 (A. Poole, Ed.).
+Cornell Lab of Ornithology, Ithaca, New York.